If you were looking forward to an easier way to shop for employee health-insurance plans, you may have to wait a bit longer.

-As the New York Times first reported, the proposed rule change would allow states an extra year to get to the point of offering small-business owners multiple insurance options.
+As the , the proposed rule change would allow states an extra year to get to the point of offering small-business owners multiple insurance options.
 “For transitional purposes we have proposed that in 2014, a SHOP may elect to have businesses choose one plan to offer employees, and in 2015 employees will be able to choose from the full range of plans in the Marketplace,” says Brian Cook, spokesperson for the Centers for Medicare and Medicaid Services in an email to Entrepreneur.com.

 States looking to set up their own exchanges say they are worried that they won’t be able to meet the existing deadlines, according to the Federal Register.
 Employers, employees and brokers all need to be educated, and enrollment and accounting systems all need to be updated to participate in the exchanges.